A-METHAPRED- methylprednisolone sodium succinate injection, powder, lyophilized, for solution

 Treatment of acute overdosage is by supportive and symptomatic therapy.
 For chronic overdosage in the face of severe disease requiring continuous steroid therapy, the dosage of the corticosteroid may be reduced only temporarily, or alternate day treatment may be introduced.

-Use only Bacteriostatic Water For Injection with Benzyl Alcohol when reconstituting A-METHAPRED™.
+Use only Bacteriostatic Water For Injection with Benzyl Alcohol when reconstituting A-METHAPRED™ (see DESCRIPTION).
 Use within 48 hours after mixing.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.